advizex/demo/docs/index.md

-# Advizex Container Services
+# Advizex Container Boot Camp

-This is a collection of services for use in pre-sales and delivery engagements.
+This boot camp can be used in pre-sales and delivery engagements.

 _NOTE: Engagement models and sample SOWs will be add in the future._